Location guide · Philippines outsourcing

 Good fit when

-Formatting, uploading assets, link checks, brief prep, source collection, and publishing QA.
+Formatting, uploading assets, link checks, brief prep, source collection, and publishing quality review.

 Avoid handing off